aiven/aiven-docs/docs/products/postgresql/reference/pg-connection-limits.md

 | Startup/Business/Premium-16                             | 400             |
 | Startup/Business/Premium-32                             | 800             |
 | Startup/Business/Premium-64 and above                   | 1000            |

-Three connections are reserved for the platform for administrative purposes, and others may be used for replication.

 When several clients or client threads are connecting to the database, Aiven recommends using